rebelsky/sams-assorted-musings-reflections/joc-canvas-toc.md

 case, I get to see better navigational support for my students.
 Second, I like to know that I'm making things more sensible (and perhaps organized).
 I *hate* having to keep things in synch.
 This program helps me automate the process.
+Third, writing the programs made me think more about how to structure and present information, and will probably help me rethink how I structure and present information.
 Finally, when I decide to change the format of the tables of contents, it will just be a few minutes of scripting, rather than an hour of editing each toc.

+What could be more fun?
+(Well, maybe writing an essay about it.)

 ---